jcrossley3/lein-modules/README.md

 Optionally, a `:modules` map may be added to your project, containing any of the following keys:

-* `:parent` - A string denoting the relative path to the parent project's directory.
-If unset, the value of the `:relative-path` of the `:parent` vector will be used, and if that's unset, the default value is `".."`.
-You can explicitly set it to `nil` to signify that the project has no parent.
 * `:inherited` - This is just a Leiningen profile.
 You could alternatively put it in `:profiles` to emphasize that point.
 The implicit plugin middleware will create composite profiles for all